buildpacks/rfcs/text/0000-export-to-oci.md

 ## Proof of concept

-In order to validate the feasibility of the proposed feature, we developed a proof of concept with one of the most important side effects this capability can add into the project: **Removing the Daemon Support**
+In order to validate the feasibility of the proposed feature, we developed a proof of concept with one of the most important side effects this capability can add into the project: **Removing the Daemon Support**.
+You can also check a recording with the demo in the following [link](https://drive.google.com/file/d/1W1125OHuyUlx88BRroUTLBfrFHhFM5A9/view?usp=sharing)

 As mentioned earlier, if we want to remove the daemon support in the Lifecycle, then all the responsibility to deal with it goes into the platforms implementors, that means, for example:
 - Pull the require dependencies (runtime image for example), save them on disk in OCI layout format and pass it through the lifecycle using the `<oci-dir>` parameter